fadelakin/Raps/EL.md

 [Intro]

 i've seen a lot of pain in my life but i've found that appreciating the beauty in this pain is how I'm able to grow from it.
+Follow me

 [verse]